dionevoss/Jobs/README.md

   - ### `npm start`

 **That's it!**\
-The Web app should be working.
+The Web app should be ruuning.

 Open http://localhost:3000 in your browser for the front-end application.\
 And http://localhost:3333/users to see your database.